Restore the Balance of Federalism and Optimize Intergovernmental Partnerships

 Action Needed

-Urge your Members of Congress to support passage of the Restore the Partnership Act (H.R.
-3480) and the reintroduction and passage of the Unfunded Mandates Information and Transparency Act in the 118th Congress to increase transparency and reduce the regulatory burden of unfunded federal mandates on the public, foster intergovernmental dialogue and unite all levels of government in supporting our system in federalism.
+Urge your Members of Congress to reintroduce and pass the Restore the Partnership Act and the Unfunded Mandates Accounting and Transparency Act in the 119th Congress.
+These bills will increase transparency and reduce the regulatory burden of unfunded federal mandates on the public, foster intergovernmental dialogue and unite all levels of government in supporting our system in federalism.

 Background